 When considering structural issues, the joints are a common culprit again.
 The interfaces and connections between the segments can be subject to wear and deterioration.
 Thermal expansion and contraction, dynamic loading from excessive vehicle speed and exposure from failed sealants can cause significant damage to embedded connections.
 These problems can be identified during a routine inspection.
 For structural repairs, engineers and contractors must work closely together to identify the root problem and then design and implement an engineering solution.

 - Internal concrete failure

-Cast-in-place structures have fewer joints, so the areas of concern for these garages tend to be the internal steel reinforcement and the concrete itself.
+The architecture of a cast-in-place structure has fewer joints, so the areas of concern for these garages tend to be the internal steel reinforcement and the concrete itself.
 Here, water plays a different role in deterioration than it does in precast structures.
 Because the internal reinforcing is susceptible to rust and corrosion, waterproofing is necessary to ensure the reinforcing remains protected.
 Although you can’t always observe this damage externally, there can be a lot going on beneath the surface that routine inspections and testing will catch.
 Engineers can use technology like ground-penetrating radar (GPR) and acoustic sounding that can help them identify damage under the surface.
 In any case, waterproofing systems, like sealants and coatings, should always be replaced once they’ve reached their recommended service life.

-The concrete used for a cast-in-place structure must also be monitored regularly because it tends to crack easier, allowing water to penetrate its surface and cause corrosion.
+The concrete used for a garage with cast-in-place construction must also be monitored regularly because it tends to crack easier, allowing water to penetrate its surface and cause corrosion.
 Lack of needed repairs, overloading and chemical damage can all exacerbate this issue.
 Another design flaw that may be present in cast-in-place garages is shallow concrete cover — the result of reinforcing steel being placed too close to the concrete surface.
 This allows water to penetrate through the shallow concrete cover and reach the steel reinforcing, where it can lead to corrosion.